Company Fleet livery vinyl wrap are used for promotional branding.

 Sky used the property to shoot their newest instruction video for internal purposes, and spent a few days at the installation centre.
 Once sufficient footage had been shot, the remaining vehicles were then signed out, and the job came to a close.

-For some of our latest fleet livery print projects please visit our blog page.
+For some of our latest Company Fleet livery print projects please visit our blog page.